dialoquad/dialoquad/wp-content/plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.0.12 =
+* Fixed ICS import issue where feed meta information was duplicated across feeds;
+* Restored timezones selector to Settings page (visible when none is chosen);
+* Improved compatibility with 3rd party themes (Compasso);
+* Improved contact information import/export via ICS feeds;
+* Improved CSS files generation to reduce use of `!important` declaration on custom rules;
+* Restored filters `active` state (displaying tags/categories filters as active when selected);

+= Version 2.0.11 =
+* Fixed issue where incorrectly recognized unique identifiers (UIDs) from ICS feeds caused the creation of duplicate events.

+= Version 2.0.10 =
+* Improved "Subscribe" to calendar button;
+* Modified subscription options, removing some elements from content when subscribing in products that do not support rich formatting;
+* Restored option to choose week/day view start/end times;
+* Restored borders to Agenda View;
+* Moved translations from Twig files to ensure GlotPress captures all translation strings;
+* Fixed issue where past dates (like 1922-05-05) selected in the frontend form datepicker caused Core to deactivate;
+* Fixed issue where older versions of WordPress did not show all Event menu items (add/edit);
+* Improved UID usage - events are now first recognized by UID thus avoiding overwriting of events previously imported from some feed;
+* Fixed issue where ICS import was failing on systems where use of undeclared variable caused processing to stop;
+* During update unused legacy themes will now be removed where possible;

 = Version 2.0.9 =
 * Improved plugin performance by reducing the number of database